hqbk/boilerplate-static/README.md

 # A boilerplate for static websites
-This is the custom boilerplate we use for our static websites.
+This is the custom boilerplate we use for static websites at Hacquebord & Buckles.
 It uses Middleman as a site generator and Webpack as static asset processor and bundler.

 ## Requirements
 - Ruby (this project assumes you use [rbenv](http://rbenv.org))